GitauHarrison/notes/02_django/03_templates.md

 </html>
 ```

+The bootstrap template above has been modified to use the concept of dynamic templates discussed earlier.
 This change allows us to use Bootstrap's classes to style our pages and make them more responsive.
-For example, if we want to a bit of padding and margin to all our page contents, we can wrap the block `content` with the `container` class.
+For example, if we want to add a bit of padding and margin to all our page contents, we can wrap the block `content` with the `container` class.

 ```html
 <!-- blog/templates/blog/base.html -->